Judges 8:14

 There he captured a young man of Succoth and interrogated him.
 The young man wrote down for him the names of the seventy-seven leaders and elders of Succoth.

-He captured a young man of Succoth
+There he captured a young man of Succoth and interrogated him.

 Persons / Places / Events